 An additional length of approximately 107 km of road is identified as having inadequate surface widths.
 The warrant for a surface width need is dependent on traffic volume and as we are currently undergoing updated traffic counts, this length will change in the final version of the report.
-Generally, provided no operational or safety 2020 Road Needs Study Report Township of North Dundas concerns are identified, roads with surface width deficiencies are typically addressed / considered at the next full reconstruction cycle.
+Generally, provided no operational or safety concerns are identified, roads with surface width deficiencies are typically addressed / considered at the next full reconstruction cycle.
 All roads currently meet the minimum tolerable standard for surface type, based on the Inventory Manual methodology.
 Additional guidance regarding road surface types is discussed within the document.